What the Brief Covers

 Discuss with Richard

-Every upcoming meeting includes a Discuss with Richard option directly from the meeting view.
-Richard is loaded with the investor’s full profile and your company context, making it a live prep session rather than a static document to read.
-Use it to:- Get a tailored brief on demand — ask “What do I need to know about [investor] before this meeting?” and Richard synthesizes the investor’s thesis, recent portfolio activity, and round fit into a focused summary
+Upcoming meetings include a Discuss with Richard option directly from the meeting view.
+Richard AI is loaded with the investor’s full profile and your company context, making it a live preparatory session rather than a static document to read.
+With Richard AI, users can:- Get a tailored brief on demand — ask “What do I need to know about [investor] before this meeting?” and Richard synthesizes the investor’s thesis, recent portfolio activity, and round fit into a focused summary,

 - Prepare for specific questions — ask “What objections should I prepare for given their portfolio?” or “What are they likely to push back on?”